shiyis/nlpwme/modules/1a-nn.md

 @@colbox-blue
 First, the occurrence where I have an intention of doing something; And then second the enduring state which is reflected as my long standing belief of something.
-With deductive reasoning and inference (I transition from believing* the premises to believing the conclusion) together as a package, I postulate the RTT or the representational theory of mind.
+With deductive reasoning and inference (I transition from believing* the premises to believing the conclusion) together as a package, It was postulated that the RTT or the representational theory of mind.
 And the propositional attitudes reflect these mental images which are the direct objects and constitute the scope of a thought process.
 @@

 However, it's also brought to attention that according to discussion, RTT requires qualification, meaning it needs context to be thoroughly discussed.
 Put simply, the mind could postulate an infinite amount of thoughts, but the important ones are qualified or vetted through propositional attitudes that are able to have an effect.
 Or intentional causation could only come about where there's an explicit representation.